Tooth Extraction Dentist in Mountain View CA

 Tooth extractions are considered a surgical procedure, meaning you will most likely need to have some sort of medical assessment before the procedure takes place to ensure that there are no underlying conditions that could affect the healing and recovery process.
 If you will require sedation for the extraction, you will not be able to drive yourself home from the dental clinic, so you should plan ahead and arrange a ride from a loved one or a friend.
 Furthermore, using sedation will require that you fast from midnight the night before until after the procedure is done, so no consuming any food or beverages including water after midnight.
 You will probably have to fill out some forms right before the procedure as well so make sure to give yourself plenty of time to account for travel time to the dental clinic as well as 15-20 minutes before the appointment to fill out forms and situate yourself.
 To be best prepared, as your dentist any questions you may have about the procedure to make sure that you are both as physically and mentally prepared as possible to make the procedure as easy on yourself and the dentist as possible.

-Call us to book an appointment with our specialist.
-We serve patients from Mountain View CA, Sunnyvale CA, Los Altos CA, Stanford CA, Menlo Park CA, Atherton CA, Loyola CA, Cupertino CA, Palo Alto CA, Redwood City CA, and surrounding areas.
+For more information, contact us or schedule an online appointment.
+We serve patients from Mountain View CA, Sunnyvale CA, Los Altos CA, Stanford CA, Menlo Park CA, Atherton CA, Loyola CA, Cupertino CA, Palo Alto CA, Redwood City CA and surrounding Bay Area cities.